scikit-image/scikit-image/doc/source/skips/1-values.rst

 Our values
 **********

+- We are inclusive.
+We continue to welcome and mentor newcomers who are making their first contribution.
+- We are community-driven.
+Decisions about the API and features are driven by our users' requirements, not by the whims of the core team.
+(See :ref:`governance`.)
+- We serve scientific applications primarily, over “consumer” image editing in the vein of Photoshop or GIMP.
+This often means prioritizing n-dimensional data support, and rejecting implementations of “flashy” filters that have little scientific value.
 - We value elegant implementations over getting every last ounce of performance.
 Readable code that is easy to understand, for newcomers and maintainers alike, makes it easier to contribute new code as well as prevent bugs.
 This means that we will prefer a 20% slowdown if it reduces lines of code two-fold, for example.
-- We serve scientific applications primarily, over “consumer” image editing in the vein of Photoshop or GIMP.
-This often means prioritizing n-dimensional data support, and rejecting implementations of “flashy” filters that have little scientific value.
 - We require excellent documentation.
 All functions should have docstrings, preferably with doctest examples, as well as gallery examples that showcase how that function is used in a scientific application.
 Good documentation is